vanus-labs/cdk-java/docs/api.md

 ```

 If the incoming data is an HTTP request and, you need both headers and the body to generate a CloudEvent,
-then you should choose `Adapter2` to use.
+then you should choose `Adapter2`, with `HttpServerRequest` and `Buffer` as its generic type, to use.

 ```java
 class HttpAdapter implements Adapter2<HttpServerRequest,Buffer> {